-Do you love mushroom art, food, photos, and factoids but are still wondering whether you should try your hand at growing your own mushrooms?
+Do you love mushroom art, food, photos and factoids but are still wondering whether you should try to actually grow mushrooms?

 Even though we’re a team of mycophiles and fungi fanatics now capable of giving you 10 million reasons why you should grow mushrooms, all of us here at the Fungi Academy were in your shoes at one point.